 Her brilliant career ended in 1963, when her plane crashed near Camden, Tennessee.
 Even after her death, however, her single releases continued to sell well into the 1960s, and her performances still inspire female country artists even today.

 Originally formed in 1926, the Carter Family was one of the most influential groups in the country music field – one that greatly affected succeeding generations of performers.

-Teaming up with her three talented daughters Anita, June, and Helen, Maybelle kept the family tradition alive.
-And today the legend lives on through June and her husband Johnny Cash, and other family members.
+Teaming up with her three talented daughters, Anita, June, and Helen, Maybelle kept the family tradition alive.
+The legend later lived on through June and her husband Johnny Cash as well as other family members.

-Hired to fiddle with the Fort Worth Doughboys, Wills made his first recording with the group in 1932 for RCAVictor.
-The following year he split from the Doughboys with his banjo-playing brother Johnnie Lee and vocalist Tommie Duncan to form his own group that became known as the Texas Playboys.
+Hired to fiddle with the Fort Worth Doughboys, Wills made his first recording with the group in 1932 for RCA Victor.
+The following year he split from the Doughboys with his banjo-playing brother Johnnie Lee and vocalist Tommie Duncan to form his own group which became known as the Texas Playboys.
 For eight years they performed on a Tulsa, Oklahoma radio station, eventually gaining national popularity.

 Combining the sounds of fiddling, blues, pop, big-band swing, and Mexican folk music he created a new pop-country style known as western swing.
 His recordings for American Record Company and Columbia, such as “San Antonio Rose,” “Take Me Back to Tulsa,” “Faded Love,” and the “Spanish Two Step,” appealed to a far broader audience than old-time fiddling attracted.
 And as western swing gained popularity, Wills’ name became a household word.
 Despite his failing health throughout much of the 1960s he appeared for his induction into the Country Hall of Music in 1968.